mica-web/mica-web.github.io/collections/_learn/00_tools/text-editors.md

 ## Introduction
 A text editor is a program that help you write and edit code.

 Since code is made up of words, you might think a text editor is similar to a word processing program (like Microsoft Word or Google Docs), but they differ in some pretty important ways.
-Word processing programs create **rich text**, which includes a lot of information about how the text is formatted: Is it bold?
+Word processing programs create <b>rich text</b>, which includes a lot of information about how the text is formatted: Is it bold?
 What color is it?
 What font is used?
 When I save a document in a word processor and share it with another person, I expect this formatting information to be shared with them, too.
 So, if my report uses the font Arial, I expect anyone else who opens the report to also see it in Arial.

-Text editors create **plain text**; they essentially just save the characters you see on your screen with no formatting information.
+Text editors create <b>plain text</b>; they essentially just save the characters you see on your screen with no formatting information.
 While that sounds pretty boring, text editors have some powerful features that make writing code faster and easier.

 ## Text editor benefits